-In a review of research related to improving scores on standardized tests of basic skill, Huitt et al. (2009) recommended that the first step was the formation and development of high functioning faculty teams using the work of Losada (2008a & b).
-I believe the same first step applies to using the research outlined in this paper.
-A major difference would be that the teams must first consider, with guidance from the administration, the possibility of revisiting the vision and mission statements of the school.
-If the mission statement of the school is congruent with an "Academics Only" approach to schooling, then the teams would begin by reviewing the research synthesized by Hattie (2009) and summarized by Huitt et al.
+In a review of research related to improving scores on standardized tests of basic skill, Huitt et al. (2009) recommended that the first step was the formation and development of high functioning faculty teams using the work of Losada (2008a & b) as a basic component of developing a learning organization (Senge, 1990).
+The same first step applies to using the research outlined in this paper.
+A major difference would be that the teams must first consider, with guidance from the administration, the possibility of revisiting the worldview, vision, and mission statements of the school.
+If these statements of the school are congruent with an "Academics and/or Technical Skills Only" approach to schooling, leading to a coherence among academic goals, curriculum, instructional practices, and traditional assessments, then the teams would begin by reviewing the research synthesized by Hattie (2009) and summarized by Huitt et al. or the research on improving vocational/technical skills instruction.

 However, if there is a desire to begin addressing the capacities identified in this paper, it might best be coordinated at the district level.
 If it does not seem possible to adopt one of the holistic programs discussed above, it might be best to adopt one of the Habits of Mind, SEL, or moral character programs discussed previously.
-Alternatively, a district might elect to selectively focus on actualizing different capacities at different grade levels.
+Alternatively, a district might selectively focus on actualizing different capacities at different grade levels.
 For example, the PreK through second grades might focus on integrating emotional and physical/kinesthetic competencies with academic competence and helping students to make explicit their physical and academic self-views.
-At the upper elementary (grades three through five), teachers might focus on additionally integrating the development of cognitive processing and continue to emphasize their students' academic and physical/kinesthetic self-views.
-At the middle school level, teachers might focus on integrating the social and conative/volitional/self-regulation competencies with the academic work.
+At the upper elementary (grades three through five), teachers might focus on additionally integrating the development of cognitive processing skills and continue to emphasize their students' academic and physical/kinesthetic self-views.
+At the middle school level, teachers might focus on integrating social and conative/volitional/self-regulation competencies with academic work.
 Social self-views would be integrated with previously held academic and physical self-views.
-Finally, at the high school level, teachers would integrate the development of moral and spiritual competencies into the curriculum, and help students integrate different aspects of their personalities and self-views.
+Finally, at the high school level, teachers could focus on integrating the development of moral and spiritual competencies into either the academic or vocational/technical curriculum, and help students integrate different aspects of their personalities and self-views.